marcvhoof/NeuraLUT/README.md

 ## 🌱 Getting Started - go to the dataset directories

 In the ReducedLUT paper results were presented based on 3 models.
 Models based on Jet Substructure Classification can be found [here](datasets/jet_substructure/) and the MNIST model can be found [here](datasets/mnist/).
 Instructions on how to train, map and compress each of these models are provided within each of the linked dataset directories.
+Using WandDB, you can easily track the training process.

 ## 🔢 ReducedLUT Flow